-Configuring SSL Verification
+Configuring SSL Verification on a Non-Windows Machine

 If you are connecting to a MongoDB server that has Secure Sockets Layer (SSL) enabled, then you can configure the connector to connect to an SSL-enabled socket.
 When connecting to a server over SSL, the connector supports identity verification between the client and the server.